 ACT, wines encouraging change!

-For this reason we have created the ACT label.
-A series of wines where 2% of the sales goes to financially supporting organizations working for human rights.
+Our ACT label/initiative is a series of wines where 2% of the sales goes to financially supporting organizations working for human rights.

-You can read about the projects we are currently supporting below.
+You can read about the projects we have or are currently supporting further down on this page.

 Enjoy the wines, spread joy and engage in positive action!